Black Box Work Extraction and Composite Hypothesis Testing

-Our strategy for constructing the protocol that achieves this is to first learn the given state using some copies and run the state-aware protocol by Ref.~\cite{Brandao_2013_RT_of_quantum_states_out_of}.
-In Appendix~\ref{app: incoherently conditioned thermal}, we show that, despite the limitation of the available measurement, this protocol is indeed possible by focusing on the structure of pinched states $\mP(\rho^{\otimes n})$.
-The property of the pinching channel is also referred to in Appendix~\ref{app: convexity of thermal operation}.
+First, we show that incoherently conditioned thermal operations perform as well as the two classes of operations discussed above in the asymptotic setting.
+The protocol that achieves this is to first learn the given state using some copies and run the state-aware protocol by Ref.~\cite{Brandao_2013_RT_of_quantum_states_out_of}.
+In Appendix E.1, we show that, despite the limitation of the available measurement, this protocol is indeed possible by focusing on the structure of pinched states $\mP(\rho^{\otimes n})$.
+The property of the pinching channel is also referred to in Appendix D.

 We now extend this result to thermal operations.
-To this end, we show that in a specific situation, incoherently conditioned thermal operations coincide with the thermal operations.
-By showing that our work extraction protocol can be modified to satisfy this condition, we obtain the following result (Proof in Appendix~\ref{app:covarianty conditioned equivalent to TO}).
+To this end, we show that in our situation, incoherently conditioned thermal operations coincide with the thermal operations, and we obtain the following result (Proof in Appendix E.2).